 Here are 4 quick Valentine’s Day ecommerce tips to keep in mind when dressing your site for the holiday – plus how some of the top brands show their love on this date.

-While Valentine’s Day is a day of dread for some—overpriced dinners for two, a last-minute dash for a gift and impractical underwear – as a brand it is an opportunity to reach out to your loved ones (i.e. your customers) in the hope that they will come to you when shopping for theirs.
+Valentine’s Day is a day of dread for some—overpriced dinners for two, a last-minute dash for a gift, and impractical underwear.
+But as a brand, Valentine’s Day is an opportunity to reach out to your customers in the hope they will come to you when shopping for their loved ones.

-Stuck for ideas?
-Here are a few Valentine’s Day ecommerce tips for retailers in every industry—plus how some of the top brands show their love on this date.
+Are you stuck on ideas?
+Here are a few Valentine’s Day ecommerce tips for retailers in every industry—plus, how some of the top brands show their love on this key shopping date.

-Food & Drink retailer Donald Russell understands that consumers won’t be flocking to physical restaurants as much this year and offers site visitors some meal inspiration to encourage them to shop:
+Food & Drink retailer Donald Russell understood during the pandemic that consumers wouldn’t be flocking to physical restaurants as much, so they decided to offer site visitors some meal inspiration to encourage them to shop:

 Curious to learn the secrets behind Skinnydip’s success?
 Read our case study to discover the automated strategy that drives 16% higher AVV and an 8x ROI for the brand.

-Valentine’s Day can be an especially stressful day.
-You want to make a big impression for your special someone, but buying the right gift can be difficult.
-Whereas in past years, you could just reserve a table at the fancy restaurant downtown or pop into a store for a last-minuet gift idea.
-Nowadays, prepping for the holiday means not only finding the perfect gift online, but also making sure you’ve placed your order in time to surprise your special someone on the 14th…
+Valentine’s Day can be especially stressful for some.
+Of course, people want to make a big gesture for their special someone, but buying the right gift can be difficult.
+Whereas in past years, you could reserve a table at the fancy restaurant downtown or pop into a store for a last-minute gift idea.
+Nowadays, prepping for a holiday means finding the perfect gift online and making sure the order gets placed in time to surprise that special someone on the 14th.

 Make the buying decisions easier for your customers by providing them with a helpful gift guide.
-In addition, leverage the products in this guide further by offer additional products that pair well with what the customer is viewing (such as a bag to pair with an outfit or a high-quality wine paired to pair with a main course).
+You could leverage the products in this guide further by offering additional product recommendations that pair well with the product the customer is viewing (such as a bag to pair with an outfit or a high-quality wine paired to pair with a main course).

-After clicking on Donald Russell’s homepage banner from our last tip, we’re led to a variety of Valentine’s Day meal options.
-In the Product Detail Page shown below, you’ll notice that Donald Russell offers complementary product recommendations of side dishes that pair well with the customer’s selected main dish.
-Dynamic product bundling is a clever way to increase product discovery and average order value:
+For example, after clicking on Donald Russell’s homepage banner from tip #1, the user is led to various Valentine’s Day meal options.
+In the Product Detail Page (PDP) shown below Donald Russell offers complementary product recommendations of side dishes that pair well with the customer’s selected main dish.
+Dynamic product bundling is a clever way to increase product discovery and average order value (AOV):

 Of course, the key to offering a relevant gift guide is to know your audience and who they’re shopping for.
-That leads us to our next tip…
+This leads us to our next tip:

-Valentine’s Day isn’t just the day to make your special someone feel appeciated, it’s also the day to make your customers feel special!
+Valentine’s Day isn’t just a day to make a special someone feel appreciated; it’s also a day to make your customers feel special!
 The best way to do that is by making their shopping experiences as personalized as possible.

-This, of course, starts with segmenting your shoppers.
+This starts with segmenting your shoppers.
 On Valentine’s Day, the most common way to segment is by gift recipient—creating ‘gifts for him/her’ the way Smythson displays them on their navigation menu:

-However, the same way the holiday isn’t limited to overpriced bouquets and the last box of chocolates at the grocery store, it can also be about recognizing someone other than a spouse or partner.
+However, the same way the holiday isn’t limited to overpriced bouquets and boxes of chocolates, it can also be about recognizing someone other than a spouse or partner.
 For example:

-- Gifts for friends (Galentines Day is actually a thing and it’s celebrated the day before V-day!)
+- Gifts for friends (Galentine’s Day is a thing, and it’s celebrated the day before V-day!)